 Why is Camera type so particularly important for Safari Photography?

 - The animals are often quite a distance from the vehicle and in many instances, it will not be possible to get closer.
-Therefore, to take a good clear photo of the animal a zoom is critical.
+Therefore, to take a good clear photo of the animal a strong zoom is critical.

--Animals can move very quickly!
-Having a camera where you can adjust the shutter speed or move the camera to a fast burst mode means you can take shots faster and thus be more likely to capture the moving animal in focus and get a nice clear shot
+2. Animals can move very quickly!
+Having a camera where you can adjust the shutter speed or move the camera to a fast burst mode means you can take shots faster and thus be more likely to capture the moving animal in focus resulting in clear pictures of Africa.

-The good news is safari is one of the few times where it is not necessary to worry as much about the weight of the camera and the amount of gear related to the camera eg different lenses, tripods etc. The reason for this is you will generally be on a vehicle most of the time (a walking safari is obviously a bit different) so have space to place extra equipment.
-However, you do need to get them on the plane with you!
+The good news is safari is one of the few times where it is not necessary to worry as much about the weight of the camera equipment and the amount of gear related to the camera eg different lenses, tripods etc. The reason for this is you will generally be on a vehicle most of the time (a walking safari is obviously a bit different) so have space to place extra camera equipment.
+However, you do need to get your camera equipment on the plane with you!